MariiaVision/msp_tracker/README.md

 Docker container with working set up is available to use: !!! link will be here!!!
 1. Install Docker from the official page.
-2. Build the image from the provided file: `docker load -i msp_img.tar`
+2. Build the image from the provided file: `docker load -i msp_docker.tar`
 3. Run the Docker container (`docker run -it --rm msp_docker`) mounting the folder with code and data (`-v /path/to/folder/with/code/and/data:/mnt`), as well as providing Display informration for the Docker (`-e DISPLAY=$DISPLAY`).
 All the data should be inside the mounted folder.
 The display attachment setup varies for different OS.
 4. While inside the container use command line to activate the environment `source activate msp' and run the software using command line.